n1lby73/waydroid-installer/README.md

 # NOTE:
 - This installer supports waydroid android version 10

-- Always pay attention to major warning signs indicated by the script else waydroid may fail to boot
+- Always pay attention to major warning signs indicated by the script else waydroid may fail to boot or not operate properly

 - Gapps build for fedora tends to crash browser but firefox only has proven to bypass that